djmosc/advanced-custom-fields-widget-relationship-field-add-on/readme.txt

 == Changelog ==

+= 1.0.11 =
+* Fixed paging bug (thanks for Dylan Kuhn for pointing it out and providing the solution).

 = 1.0.1 =
 * Changed javascript functions to account for ACF version 3.5.8 upgrade.
 Still backward compatible.